 Pixlr is one of the best web applications for photo editing.
 This app is inspired by the well-known photo editing programme Adobe Photoshop, as the programme’s design and its structure let us know right away.
 This application will, therefore, be very familiar among those of us who are Adobe Photoshop users.

 However, similarities go beyond its design, as this web application also works with the layers system and we can work on our compositions just as we would in Photoshop.
 And despite not being able to expect great things from this app, it’s a perfectly suitable and sound tool to use in a timely need.

 In addition to being able to test and edit an HTML document we’ve just created, we can also store it in the cloud and share it with the Codepen community.
-We can surely find code that will suit our future websites if we go through the community’s resources.
+We can surely find a code that will suit our future websites if we go through the community’s resources.

 #4 Evernote and Trello